 What is Portfolio Rebalancing?

-Portfolio rebalancing is about “balancing” your portfolio back to your intended investment allocation.
+In a nutshell, the portfolio rebalancing definition is: a method to “balance” (adjust) your portfolio back to your intended investment allocation.

 In other words, you need to know much you want to invest in each asset as a percentage of your total investment money.